How to Add Paypal Donate Button in WordPress

 Type in the title of the page and then go to the content editor and type in some introductory message about your donation.

 Next, switch the editor to “Text mode” and paste in the code you copied where you want the button to appear.
-Click Preview to view the page.
+Press Preview to view the page.

 Your donate button should look like this:

 All good.
-Go back to your WordPress page editor and click Publish.
+Go back to your WordPress page editor and press Publish.
 That’s it, your button is ready!

 Using a Plugin

 There are quite a few Paypal plugins available for this purpose.
-In this guide, we will show you how to use the Paypal Donations plugin.
+In this guide, we will show you how to use the Paypal Donations plugin to receive donations for your nonprofit organization (or any other).

 Install and activate the “Paypal Donations” plugin (read this guide to learn how to install plugins).
 Ensure it is Donations, with an ‘s’ as there are similarly named WordPress donation plugins.